swaptacular/swpt_login/README.md

 # ALTCHAs (see https://altcha.org/).
 Normally, this should be "True".
 SHOW_ALTCHA_ON_LOGIN=True

-# Parameters for ALTCHA .
+# Parameters for ALTCHA.
 Required if SHOW_ALTCHA_ON_LOGIN is "True".
 # ALTCHA_SECRET_HMAC_KEY should be set to a cryptogaphically strong
 # secret string.
 ALTCHA_MAX_NUMBER is proportional to the
 # computational effort needed to solve the ALTCHA challenge (default